Cyfrin/Updraft/courses/advanced-foundry/6-account-abstraction/1-introduction/+page.md

 ## Questions for Review

-Before we move one, here are some questions to help you review what we've covered so far **(Watch Video Lesson firts!)**:
+Before we move one, here are some questions to help you review what we've covered so far:

 - What is account abstraction?
 - What are the two entry points in account abstraction?